Bunga bunga: Resurgence in Italy

-The term "Bunga Bunga" has been closely associated with former Italian Prime Minister Silvio Berlusconi in recent history.
+The term "bunga bunga" has been closely associated with former Italian Prime Minister Silvio Berlusconi since the 2010s.

-A century later, the term bunga bunga became popular again as part of a joke from various 1980s comedians and on the internet., which was a joke about three explorers lost in a jungle were held prisoners by an indigenous population.
-The chieftain asks them if they preferred "death or bunga bunga": the first asked "bunga bunga" and had to endure being sodomised by the local tribesmen, while the third explorer said "death", with the chieftain replying, "You will have death, but first, some bunga bunga!"
-This joke was then narrated by Italian Prime Minister Silvio Berlusconi at his dinner parties (in a version which featured, as prisoners, former ministers from the centre-left opposition party led by Romano Prodi).
+A century later, the term bunga bunga became popular again as part of a joke from various 1980s comedians, as well as on the internet.
+The joke concerns a group of explorers captured by a native tribe, the chieftain of which asks them if they would prefer death or "bunga bunga".
+The first responds "bunga bunga" and had to endure being sodomised by the local tribesmen.
+Seeing this, the next explorer says "death", to which the chieftain replies, "You will have death, but first, some bunga bunga!"

-This expression was then frequently quoted by the Italian and international press in the run-up to the 2011 investigation surrounding Silvio Berlusconi's child exploitation, where it acquired a quite different meaning as "an orgy involving prostitutes and a powerful leader".
-The term was allegedly taught to Silvio Berlusconi by Muammar al-Gaddafi, who was also the unwitting originator of the phrase Zenga Zenga.

-In Italy in 2010, the term had become "an instant, supposedly hilarious, household expression".
+The joke was a favorite of Italian Prime Minister Silvio Berlusconi, who was allegedly taught it by Muammar al-Gaddafi, (also the originator of the phrase Zenga Zenga).
+Berlusconi frequently recounted it at his dinner parties.
+In his version, former ministers from the centre-left opposition party (led by Romano Prodi) were captured and raped.
+This expression was then frequently quoted by the Italian and international press in the run-up to the 2011 investigation surrounding the Berlusconi underage prostitution charges, where it acquired a quite different meaning as "an orgy involving prostitutes and a powerful leader".
+In 2010, the term in Italy had become "an instant, supposedly hilarious, household expression".

 Contemporary explanations disagreed on its meaning or perhaps illustrated its reference range.
 It was said to be "a sort of underwater orgy where nude young women allegedly encircled the nude host and/or his friends in his swimming pool", "an African-style ritual" performed for male spectators by "20 naked young women", or the erotic entertainment of a rich host involving pole dancing and competitive striptease by skimpily clad "women in nurses' outfits and police uniforms", the prize being prostitution for the host.

 Sabina Began claimed that the phrase was a nickname based on her surname and that she had organized the parties.

-Bunga bunga culture sparked a social movement called "Se Non Ora Quando" in 2011, which included street protests.
+Bunga bunga culture sparked a social movement called Se Non Ora Quando (If Not Now, When?) in 2011, which included street protests.
 Writing in 2011, the lexicographer Jonathon Green did not expect the term to make much headway or to last in English.